 The key to the project’s success was in ensuring that the laser did not puncture the bottles or weaken the barrier strength of the substrate.
-The Laser team identified the bottom of the bottle, where the plastic is at its thickest, as the best location for the tactile labelling, where it would be easily identifiable without compromising the integrity of the packaging.
+The Laser team identified the bottom of the bottle, where the plastic is at its thickest, as the best location for the tactile labeling, where it would be easily identifiable without compromising the integrity of the packaging.

-In initial sample tests, Domino’s D-Series CO2 Laser coders confirmed the initial scientific analysis and were successful in etching the required vertical line and circle markers, leaving a tactile mark without compromising the substrate.
+In initial sample tests, Domino’s D-Series CO2 laser coders confirmed the initial scientific analysis and were successful in etching the required vertical line and circle markers, leaving a tactile mark without compromising the substrate.

 To ensure that the laser solution would not compromise the product packaging Domino’s Laser team spent more than a week testing the parameters of the laser to establish the most appropriate specifications.
-A 3D-profiling report detailing the testing process reassured the P&G team that introducing this additional labelling requirement would not affect the integrity of the product at any point during the supply chain.
+A 3D-profiling report detailing the testing process reassured the P&G team that introducing this additional labeling requirement would not affect the integrity of the product at any point during the supply chain.

 “At P&G, our goal is to delight the consumer throughout the entire purchasing process.
 From first seeing the bottles on the shelf through squeezing out the last drop of product from the bottle, it is important that the consumer is delighted with his or her purchase throughout the process,” says Higgins.